-The Survivor Tree is also available at your local indie bookstore, Barnes & Noble Booksellers, and from online retailers.
+The Survivor Tree is also available at your local indie bookstore, as well as from Barnes and Noble Booksellers and Amazon and other brick-and-mortar and online retailers.

 When you are a writer, you rotate between writing, editing, and revising.
 But you are also, at all times, thinking about what your next story will be.

 Many times, we choose the story we are writing.
 We may get a spark of an idea, and work to develop it into a full story.

 But sometimes, in a rare moment, a story finds us.

 Almost four years ago, on a visit to New York City, my sister and I had the honor of visiting the 9-11 Memorial.
 During our visit to the museum gift shop, I discovered a book about the Callery pear tree that survived 9-11.
 Entitled The Survivor Tree—Inspired by a True Story, it is by Cheryl Somers Aubin and illustrated by Sheila Harrington.
 Until that moment, I had not realized New York had such a tree or such a book.